OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 Here are the steps for installing the required environment to run the OHDSI R packages.
 Four things need to be installed: \index{R!installation}

 1. **R** is a statistical computing environment.
 It comes with a basic user interface that is primarily a command-line interface.
-2. **RTools** is a set of programs that is required on Windows to build R packages from source.
+2. **Rtools** is a set of programs that is required on Windows to build R packages from source.
 3. **RStudio** is an IDE (Integrated Development Environment) that makes R easier to use.
 It includes a code editor, debugging and visualization tools.
 Please use it to obtain a nice R experience.
 4. **Java** is a computing environment that is needed to run some of the components in the OHDSI R packages, for example those needed to connect to a database.